 In 1977, I came across this speech by the Minister of Agriculture in Canada, a man who I fought repeatedly for years and who then became a good friend of mine.
 The speech warned that Canada was going to establish intellectual property rights over plant varieties, or plant-breeder rights, for two reasons.
 One reason was to feed the hungry and the second was to make a more beautiful country.
 I just couldn’t believe it.
 I started doing my own research on intellectual property rights and the patenting of plant varieties.
 After a little reading, I learned about genetic erosion: that plant varieties from Africa and Latin America were disappearing because the Green Revolution was wiping them out.
 That farmer in Sri Lanka was right: he couldn’t get his old seeds back anymore.
 The thing about seeds is that once you eat them, they are gone: diversity is gone, the genes are gone.
 All he had left were the new commercial varieties, which weren’t any good.
 I finally understood that there is a huge loss of the genetic diversity of our food crops.
 Last but not least, I understood the reality that family seed companies were being bought by huge pharmaceutical and pesticide companies.
 I asked myself why and saw how all the issues came together: the food crisis, genetic erosion and corporate concentration.
 The loss of the genetic basis of our food supply was an ecological issue.
 The corporate takeover of the seed supply, which is the first link in the food chain, was a political issue.
 Intellectual property rights, or the actual legal ownership over life for the first time ever in history, was an economic issue.
 It was all fascinating to me.

 In 1977, I was also the head of a group, the International College in Food Development Action, which we had set up three years earlier for the World Food Conference.
 At the time, the South didn’t exist for us.
 You guys could not afford to come to the meetings and that was too bad, so we did our own thing!
-What I did was organise a group meeting in my province, Saskatchewan, and I invited researchers from Asia, Africa and Latin America, as well as from Europe and North America.
+What I did was organize a group meeting in my province, Saskatchewan, and I invited researchers from Asia, Africa and Latin America, as well as from Europe and North America.
 Among the 20 people or so that came together to discuss global food issues was Cary Fowler, a colleague I had met at UNCTAD, in Nairobi, and with whom I had been talking about seeds.
 Cary had been working on a book with Franky Lappé and Joe Collins.
 Most other researchers wanted to deal with the trade politics of fish, wheat or milk, while Cary and I wanted to talk about seeds.
 Our concern seemed esoteric to the others: who cares about seeds?
-Yet I was the organiser and I was able to push the issue through.
+Yet I was the organizer and I was able to push the issue through.
 We got our way, and they agreed that seeds should be one of the topics we dealt with.
 After the 1977 meeting, we came up with RAFI (Rural Advancement Fund International), which was the starting point of the ETC Group.

 The Rural Advancement Fund was an initiative set up by Eleanor Roosevelt back in the 1930s.
 It was the fundraising arm for the National Sharecroppers Fund, which sought to help African American sharecroppers in the South.
 We had gone to them to get fundraising support for our work on seeds, although RAFI had its own board of directors and its own legal identity.